 Tyler ran a general store in Canton.
 He also managed to get a post office and was the postmaster.
 The mail was brought to Canton from Trading Post, Missouri.
 Tyler also built a hotel, and the blacksmith shop was operated by A. Osborn.
 A carpenter shop was also in Canton.

 There was an old Indian racetrack south of Canton on the Jesse Dotts farm east of the hotel.
 It was quite visible and indicated horse racing and gambling were an active pastime.
-The town was also noted to be a gathering place for “desperados” and the town had a bad reputation.
+The town was also noted to be a gathering place for “desperados” and the it had a bad reputation.
 W.A.
 Johnson in his history of Anderson County mentioned the cause of the town’s demise was, “Such was the fate of the once noted rendezvous of intemperance and wickedness.”